adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 AYC uses a command `mode` to dynamically change window size to fit and display all it's content.
 This works on **Windows Console Host**, the application which ran .bat batch scripts for 30 years since Windows NT was first released and works on everything upto Windows 11.

 Recently Microsoft's been trying to push the newer **Windows Terminal** to it's users on Windows 10 and 11.
 But this is not feature complete.
 One of the features it's missing is `mode`.
-You can see multiple highly active issues on this at Microsoft's repo getting ignored.

 So on these computers users have to manually change their setttings to allow batch scripts to open in Windows Console Host.
 But people downloading this from other websites and even from here skipped over the instructions to do that and thought the script was broken.

-So AYC now makes all first time users go through this once before continuing.
+So AYC now makes all users go through this once when they open it for the first time.

 ## Links